Baltimore Clipper

-A Baltimore Clipper is a fast sailing ship historically built on the mid-Atlantic seaboard of the United States of America, especially at the port of Baltimore, Maryland.
+A Baltimore clipper is a fast sailing ship historically built on the mid-Atlantic seaboard of the United States, especially at the port of Baltimore, Maryland.
 An early form of clipper, the name is most commonly applied to two-masted schooners and brigantines.
 These vessels may also be referred to as Baltimore Flyers.

 History

 Baltimore clippers were built as small, fast sailing vessels for trade around the coastlines of the United States and with the Caribbean Islands.
-Their hull-lines tended to be very sharp, with a "V"-shaped cross-section below the waterline and strongly raked stem, stern posts, and masts.
-The origins of the type are unknown but certainly hulls conforming to the concept were being built in Jamaica and Bermuda, with the hull of the ocean-going Bermuda sloop broader than the Jamaican and deeper than the American design.
-By the late 18th century the Baltimore configuration was not only popular in the United States as merchant craft but in Britain as well.
+Their hull lines tended to be very sharp, with a V-shaped cross section below the waterline and strongly raked stem, stern posts, and masts.
+The origins of the type are unknown, but certainly hulls conforming to the concept were being built in Jamaica and Bermuda, with the hull of the ocean-going Bermuda sloop broader than the Jamaican and deeper than the American design.
+By the late 18th century, the Baltimore configuration was not only popular in the United States as merchant craft, but also in Britain.

-The National Maritime Museum, Greenwich has a one-page drawing labeled "A DRAWING OF HIS MAJESTY'S ARM'D SCHOONER BERBICE, THE 5TH AUG 1789" that comprises a sheer plan, body lines, deck plan, lines, and a view of her stern.
-These drawings of HMS Berbice represent the earliest draught of what became known as the Baltimore Clipper.
+The National Maritime Museum, Greenwich, has a one-page drawing labeled "A DRAWING OF HIS MAJESTY'S ARM'D SCHOONER BERBICE, THE 5TH AUG 1789" that comprises a sheer plan, body lines, deck plan, lines, and a view of her stern.
+These drawings of HMS Berbice represent the earliest draught of what became known as the Baltimore clipper.

 The Royal Navy found the schooners of only limited usefulness during the French Revolutionary Wars and Napoleonic Wars because they were unstable gun platforms due to their design for extreme speed compared to their size.
 Furthermore, the schooner rig does not allow sails to be backed, creating a disadvantage in maneuverability in battle.
 They were adopted after the wars to pursue slave ships.

 They were especially suited to moving low-density, high value perishable cargoes such as slaves, and in that trade operated as far afield as the west coast of Africa.